 74. In general, PAP is concerning what?

-The lungs.
+The lungs

 75. In general, PCWP is concerning what?

-The left heart.
+The left heart

 76. In general, CVP is concerning what?

-The right atrial pressure or fluid levels.
+The right atrial pressure and fluid levels.

 77. The systemic artery blood pressure (SABP) generally looks at what?